KorfLab/algorithms/README.md

 It is worth reading the [Small Tools Manifesto](https://github.com/pjotrp/bioinformatics) which is basically a philosophy that bioinformatics programs should work like other Linux CLI
-programs: small, interoperable, open source, documented, etc.
+programs: small, interoperable, open source, documented, tested, etc.

 Languages
 ---------